Skip to content

 # Add to fstab for persistence

-Each agent container gets /shared/ as a bind mount.
+Each agent container gets /rivet-shared/ as a bind mount.

 Terminal window